unbam/Leaflet.SlideMenu/README.md

 ## Options

 `position:` The standard Leaflet.Control position parameter.
 Defaults to 'topleft'
+`menuposition:` Set the position of the slide menu.
+Defaults to 'topleft'
 `width:` Set the width of the slide menu.
-Please be in px units.
 Defaults to '300px'
 `height:` Set the height of the slide menu.
 Defaults to '100%'
+`direction:` Set the direction of the slide menu animation.
+Defaults to 'horizontal'
+`changeperc:` The percentage of total size by one movement.
+The unit is percent.
+Defaults to '10'
-`delay:` The display of the slide menu set the speed for moving one by 10px.
+`delay:` The display of the slide menu set the speed for moving one by "X"px ("X" is calculated from `changeperc`).
 The unit is milliseconds.
 Defaults to '10'

 ## Methods